cjiang18/stochastic-delay-differential-equation/README.tex.md

 $W(t+dt)-W(t)=\displaystyle\Sigma_{i=0}^{R-1}[W(t+(i+1)*tDelta)-W(t+i*tDelta)]$
 ## Heun's Method
 Heun's Method is supposed to be more accurate than Euler's Method for integrating the deterministic equation, but it is more time- consuming.
-The scheme for integrating the random variable is the same as Euler-Maruyama, as Heun's Method only improves evaluation of the deterministic
+The scheme for integrating the random variable is the same as Euler-Maruyama, as Heun's Method only improves evaluation of the deterministic gradient.

+For the sake of simplicity, suppose our equation is

+$dW=X( \alpha +\beta X_\tau )dt+\sigma X dW

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTgwOTA1ODM0LC0xMzY3ODE3NzcxLC04MD
+eyJoaXN0b3J5IjpbMzE2NTg1MTE5LC0xMzY3ODE3NzcxLC04MD
 I1ODUyNzEsNDczMzcwMDgxXX0=
 -->